 On 31 March 2016, the UK's Office of Financial Sanctions Implementation (OFSI) was established.
 Part of the OFSI's mandate is to ensure that sanctions are properly implemented and enforced.
 The March 2015 Budget21 referred to the government's intention to create the OFSI and included the following indication of the direction this might take:

 The government will review the structures within HM Treasury for the implementation of financial sanctions and its work with the law enforcement community to ensure these sanctions are fully enforced, with significant penalties for those who circumvent them.
 This review will take into account lessons from structures in other countries, including the US Treasury Office of Foreign Assets Control.

-The Policing and Crime Act 2017 (which received Royal Assent on 1 January 2017) includes, at Section 146 onwards, new powers for HM Treasury to impose monetary penalties for sanctions breaches.
-The penalties can be up to £1 million or, where the relevant offence involves a breach of the asset freeze, up to 50 per cent of the value of the relevant funds or economic resources.
-Rather than having to satisfy the criminal burden of proof (beyond reasonable doubt), HM Treasury will only need to satisfy the civil standard, namely that HM Treasury is satisfied on a balance of probabilities that there has been a breach of the EU sanctions.
-The OFSI published guidance on the new powers in April 2017.21
+The Policing and Crime Act 2017 includes, at Section 146 onwards, powers for HM Treasury to impose monetary penalties for sanctions breaches.
+The penalties can be up to £1 million or, where the relevant offence involves a breach of the asset freeze, up to 50 per cent of the value of the relevant funds or economic resources, whichever is the higher.
+Rather than having to satisfy the criminal burden of proof (beyond reasonable doubt), HM Treasury only needs to satisfy the civil standard, namely that HM Treasury is satisfied on a balance of probabilities that there has been a breach of the EU sanctions.
+OFSI published guidance on the new powers in April 2017.22